dlasalle37/OptimalEstimationProject/README.md

 Downloading locally should allow you to run this without any problems.
 Contents are described below

 # Main Directory
 Scripts beginning with `main_` are the scripts where the simulations are.
 The UKF and EKF are sims combined.
 GMEKF is separate (and not done yet).
 They are also separated by cases.
-Use these to generate the figures shown in the report.
+Use these to generate the figures shown in the report. `main_extras` specifically just generates some extra figures, namely some trajectory plots.
   Some options set at top of these scripts:

     `ntrials`: how many trials to run.